adithyabsk/prajna/README.md

   * The size for SHA256 was 21GB
 - [ ] Add zkey export functionality
 - [ ] Automate the process of publishing puzzle smart contracts
+- [ ] Move to a Next.js setup where we can persist state between pages and use React packages. (for wallet connect)